 On completion of this course, the student will be able to:

-- Be able to to compute solutions to familiar mathematical problems using a suitable programming language.
+- Compute solutions to familiar mathematical problems using a suitable programming language.

-- Be able to solve mathematical problems by using elementary algorithms, and compute solutions using a structured computer program.
+- Solve mathematical problems by using elementary algorithms, and compute solutions using a structured computer program.

-- Be able to display and analyse data appropriately, including the results of numerical calculations.
+- Display and analyse data appropriately, including the results of numerical calculations.

-- Be able to write up a short report describing an application of computing to solve a suitable mathematical problem.
+- Write up a short report describing an application of computing to solve a suitable mathematical problem.